Sarctiann/TGE/README.md

 directly to handle the async io.
 So we possible reimplement the only the parts we need from luabox.

+---

+We are currently implementing the engine to work with regular font families (that are half as wide as they are tall) so a symmetrical unit is represented by pairs of characters (visually a square).

+We cannot rule out the option of using orthogonal fonts (where each character is equal in width and height).
+But it's a feature we haven't addressed yet.

 ## Resources

 - [Unicode Characters](https://www.w3.org/TR/xml-entity-names/025.html)